The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Polynomial-Time Simulation of Noisy IQP Circuits

 As in \cite{rajakumar2025polynomial}, we consider an IQP circuit in which, after each unit of circuit depth, each qubit undergoes a single-qubit Pauli channel with probabilities $(p_I, p_X, p_Y, p_Z)$.
 A key scalar parameter controlling the transition is defined as

 Intuitively, $p$ captures the part of the noise that most directly ``classicalizes” qubits relative to the $X$-diagonal structure and drives the breakup of long-range quantum correlations.

 The proof strategy can be understood through an interaction graph whose vertices are qubits and whose edges represent entangling interactions induced by the $k$-local terms.
 Under the interleaved noise process, qubits are effectively disentangled with some probability, deleting incident edges and fragmenting the graph into small connected components.
-Fig.~\ref{fig:percolation} illustrates this transition for the interaction patterns studied later.
+Fig.~\ref{fig:percolation} illustrates this process using the removal probability $r$, with $n=32$ for the dense, sparse, and local patterns and $n=90$ for the RHG lattice.
 Once all connected components are of size $O(\log n)$, each can be simulated independently and the overall noisy IQP distribution becomes efficiently samplable classically~\cite{markov2008simulating, de2025universal}.